 With the recent pandemic, some good examples start to show but we still need more sustainable, responsible project management.
 After all, our projects are our future.
 We should ensure that we are making it a good one.

 What’s in your opinion the impact of the COVID 19 pandemic on projects?
 How is this situation changing the community?

 There is no question that COVID 19 changed the world as we knew it to the point that we can talk of a BC (before COVID) and AC (after COVID) time.
 Projects were no exception.
-Some were cancelled, postponed, portfolios of work and budgets had to quickly been reviewed.
+Some were canceled, postponed, portfolios of work and budgets had to quickly be reviewed.

 This is not entirely a bad thing though.
-For long we have heard about the necessary revolution in working practices, with digital nomads, self-learning solutions, flexible working, remote teams, etc. Whether organisations like it or not and were prepared or not, the time has come for us to trial the concept.
+For a long, we have heard about the necessary revolution in working practices, with digital nomads, self-learning solutions, flexible working, remote teams, etc. Whether organizations like it or not and were prepared or not, the time has come for us to trial the concept.

 What’s your advice on how to solve/face this situation?

 I don’t want to romanticize the problem and I’m not even sure if there is a solution.
 For the time being, I think COVID will remain a situation to cope with rather than to solve, at least until a vaccine is available.
 But I also believe that we are not defined by the challenges we might face but by how we respond to them.